 What’s the point of all this?

 I’m like most people I know, trying to do a little better.
 A little better for our environment, a little better for my health.
 I don’t have it all figured out.
 If there were a stereotypical cloth menstrual pad user, I would probably not fit the bill.
 But guess what?
 I am an advocate for Lunapads.
-Sometimes you just know that something is true, and in this case I’m convinced with every fibre of my being that the disposable menstrual products currently in the market are very bad for our bodies and very bad for our environment.
+Sometimes you just know that something is true, and in this case I’m convinced with every fiber of my being that the disposable menstrual products currently in the market are very bad for our bodies and very bad for our environment.

 Plenty of articles by respected organizations discuss the health and environmental implications of disposables.
 I recently read that tampons contain chemicals that disrupt our hormone actions and may be linked to infertility.
 That’s some scary stuff!
 I mean there are enough chemicals around us these days that we have to deal with; do we really need to go inserting some heavy hitters into our most intimate body part?

 I switched to cloth when I discovered the chemical contents of tampons and disposable pads.
 To speak plainly, I don’t want those chemicals in or near my vagina.
 That’s the message I want to deliver to everyone I care about.